CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/csvs and srgs.md

 # (out of curiosity) 1.7.10

-ok so the `src.zip` on their Maven is actually the mod development kit. whoops. looking on github instead, looks like the file path is only `fml/conf/`, the `forge` shell was added by their release process
+ok so the `src.zip` on their Maven is actually the mod development kit. whoops. looking on github instead, looks like the file path is only `fml/conf/`, the `forge` shell was added by their release process maybe.

 new file! new file! [`exceptor.json`](https://github.com/MinecraftForge/MinecraftForge/blob/1.7.10/fml/conf/exceptor.json) is a *huge* (9k lines) json file with inner class information